lazydynamics/Gears.jl/docs/structurizr/README.md

-# Structurizr C4 Model for EnvironmentEngine
+# Structurizr C4 Model for Gears

-This folder contains the Structurizr DSL definition for EnvironmentEngine's C4 model.
+This folder contains the Structurizr DSL definition for Gears's C4 model.

 ## Files